-The raw byte layout of the MAVLink messages is not exactly the same as what a drone ID Bluetooth/Wi-Fi transmitter will transmit over the air.
+The raw byte layout of the MAVLink messages is not exactly the same as what a RID Bluetooth/Wi-Fi transmitter component will broadcast over the air.
 Slight compression is applied.
 Example code for this conversion can be found in the project: Open Drone ID Core C Library.

-The Open Drone ID Core C Library contains code for decoding the MAVLink messages and "compressing" the data into data structures for transmission over Bluetooth or Wi-Fi (or vice-versa).
+The Open Drone ID Core C Library contains code for decoding the MAVLink messages and "compressing" the data into data structures for broadcast over Bluetooth or Wi-Fi (or vice-versa for reception).

 The standards do not impose any requirements for a drone to be capable of receiving drone ID messages, nor any requirements for reacting to their content (requirements from local legislation might be different).